bprcalifornia/automation/README.md

 The _Web Environment_ provides everything related to processing and serving data both internally (to our staff and clients) and externally (to the public) over the web.

 All of the BPR websites, web applications, and data that anyone accesses are served within this environment.

+The PHP-based applications are served through Nginx using `php-fpm` to interpret the PHP code.

 #### Web Environment Provisioning